Packaging Design Brief: Importance, Key Elements, Creation, and Uses

 3. Aligns with Brand Strategy

-Packaging serves as a vital brand communication tool.
+The packaging design brief serves as a vital brand communication tool.
 A well-crafted design brief ensures that the packaging resonates with the brand’s identity, values, and messaging, creating a cohesive experience that reinforces customer loyalty.

 4. Improves Market Competitiveness